eskaton/py-arte-dl/README.md

 ----------

 arte-dl.py is a script to download videos from arte.tv.
-It depends on curl and Python 2.7.
+It depends on ffmpeg and Python 3.8.

 Usage
 -----

 ```
-Usage: arte-dl.py [-bh] [-d <-directory>] [ -l <language> ] [-c <choice>] [-o <file>] -u <url>
+Usage: arte-dl.py [-bh] [-d <directory>] [-a <languages>] [-s <languages>] [-c <choice>] [-o <file>] -u <url>
    -h display help
-  -b only show videos with the best available quality
+   -b select video with the best available quality
    -d the directory to download the video to
-  -l regular expression to match a language
+   -a comma separated list of audio languages or 'all' for all languages
+   -s comma separated list of subtitle languages or 'all' for all languages
    -c selection of available videos
-  -o name of the output file
+   -o name of the output file without extension
    -u url to download the video from
 ```

 There is no error handling.
 If the script fails either the arte site is down